4d/docs/docs/REST/$expand.md

 ## Saving a BLOB attribute to disk

-If you want to save a BLOB stored in your datastore class, you can write the following by also passing "true" to $binary:
+If you want to save a BLOB stored in your dataclass, you can write the following by also passing "true" to $binary:

   `GET  /rest/Company(11)/blobAtt?$binary=true&$expand=blobAtt`